| Written by Michal Wozniakowski-Zehenter

 Real-Time Location Systems have revolutionised the way businesses operate, particularly in indoor or underground areas where GPS signals are unreliable.
 By tracking and monitoring the real-time position of transmitting tags, RTLS enables companies to optimise their operations, improve safety, and reduce the risk of accidents.
 Triangulation, which uses location sensors to determine the tag’s position within range, is a key feature of RTLS.
 The system can be based on Bluetooth, Wi-Fi, or UWB transmission, but recent trends favour UWB due to its higher accuracy and reliability, particularly in areas where 2.4GHz frequencies are blocked by obstacles.

-One of the significant advantages of RTLS technology is that it allows for real-time inventory overviews, making tracking and monitoring stock levels straightforward.
-Additionally, during emergencies, tracking personnel using RTLS can help to ensure their safety by allowing for an immediate response to incidents.
+One significant advantage of RTLS technology is that it allows for real-time inventory overviews, making tracking and monitoring stock levels straightforward.
+Additionally, during emergencies, tracking personnel using RTLS can help ensure their safety by allowing for an immediate response to incidents.
 The system also optimises operations by enabling companies to track and monitor the location of assets, reducing the time and resources required to find them.

 Do you want to learn more about Risk Management in mining and wearables?